mitodl/hugo-course-publisher/README.md

 ### search

 To use the search feature you need set an environment variable to tell the app where to find the search API.
-Write a `.env` file like this:
+You can write a `.env` file like this:

 ```
 SEARCH_API_URL=http://localhost:8063/api/v0/search/
 ```

-adjust it if your local open-discussions instance lives at a different URL.
+adjust this if your local open-discussions instance lives at a different URL.

+You can also use any other means you like to ensure that the variable is set in the environment where webpack will run.

 ### docker